The International Forum Glasgow 2019 Programme

-We’ll look beyond the healthcare system to how the movement for quality and safety links in with education, environment and social care, and how through collaboration we can create meaningful and lasting improvement in patients’ lives.
+We will look beyond the healthcare system to how the movement for quality and safety links in with education, environment and social care, and how through collaboration we can create meaningful and lasting improvement in patients’ lives.

 Programme streams and topics